 Availability: Physical and digital

-Price: $29.99 via retails or via the Nintendo eShop
+Price: $29.99 via retail or via the Nintendo eShop

 Following disappointing cabinet sales with 1989’s Dynamite Duke, Seibu Kaihatsu’s developmental budget shrank.
 Recognizing the lower production costs of crafting scrolling shoot ‘em ups, the team began work on Raiden.
 Upon its release, the coin-op earned critical and commercial acclaim, reinvigorating the developer and subsequently generating two sequels and a trio of spin-offs.
 But the reversal of fortune didn’t endure, and by 2005, key developmental staff had left Seibu Kaihatsu.
 In the aftermath, MOSS was formed, and after securing the rights to the franchise, would go on to create Raiden III, IV, and V.